 Having ridden the LGKS now and camped with wild pigs my bag of ready adventures was looking a little depleted, so I decided to visit Europe’s highest paved pass, the Col de la Bonette, which was roughly on my route.
 There’s some confusion as to whether it’s the highest paved pass, or road, but I don’t care.
 It was going to be worth seeing.
 By now I was getting a little blasé about being surrounded by magnificent scenery all the time and found it harder and harder to stop for photos, but every so often something just grabs you, like this river near Saint Martin D’Entraunes, just north of last night’s camp.

 The road up to the Col de la Bonette is your usual, twisty alpine affair (see? told you) and before long you get the first glimpses of snow.
-The temperature drops as you climb, and before long the snow is all around.
+The temperature drops as you climb, and soon the snow is all around.
 And then on the road.
 Maybe that’s why there was a sign back down in the last village that said the pass was closed – but I’ve ignored most signs up to this point and wasn’t going to break a habit now.
 Soon I was riding in the tracks made by previous vehicles, as a brief go on the white stuff (in the name of tyre research) was less than inspiring.
 Again the bike’s sheer bulk did it no favours, think Bambi on ice and you’re about there.
 For your entertainment, here’s a short clip of me having to cross a section where some cars had decided to turn back, chewing up the runway nicely and making me ride on hard-packed snow.